 |Architecture Photography||Creative writing|

-|Architecture drawing sets||Observing the city (Field Trip)|
+|Architecture drawing sets||Observing one’s environment|

 |Materiality in architecture||Curation (exhibition)|

-Lab 103 is a week-long immersive multi-media workshop, introducing participants to techniques of drawing, small model-building, and architectural and spatial representation.
+LAB 103 is a week-long immersive multi-media workshop, introducing participants to techniques of drawing, small model-building, and architectural and spatial representation.
 A series of choreographed exercises focus on drawing by hand, three-dimensional thinking, and abstract visualization.
-Topics including concepts of line drawing, plan and section, perspective, cut-and-fold, and composition.
+Topics include concepts of line drawing, plan and section, perspective, cut-and-fold, and composition.